firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-from.md

 `COPY FROM` effectively manages the loading of partitioned data, ensuring that data is inserted into the correct partitions based on predefined rules or schema setups, optimizing query performance and data management.

 ## Filtering data to be loaded
-You can use the `LIMIT` clause to control the amount of data loaded into tables, for example when managing data previews and sample loads.

-`COPY FROM` also supports an `OFFSET` clause, allowing users to skip a specified number of rows in each input file before starting the data load.
-This is useful when users need to exclude certain initial data entries from being loaded.
+When loading data into tables, you can filter data using these options:

+1. `LIMIT`: Controls the number of rows loaded.
+Useful for previews or creating sample datasets.

+2. `OFFSET`: Skips a specified number of initial rows before loading begins.
+Helpful for excluding headers or introductory data.

+Both `LIMIT` and `OFFSET` apply to the entire result set, not to individual files.

 ```sql
 COPY sample_data